 Vegan Toffee Sweet Potato Fudge.
 Dairy-free and oil-free and the stuff dreams are made of.
 Sweet, fudgy, creamy and so easy to make.

 Oh my gosh, you guys.
-I just barely have any words for this post.
-This recipe is so freaking amazing.
-It's so dangerously, delicious that it's likely to leave you speechless.
-I guarantee you've never seen a fudge recipe made quite like this one, especially toffee fudge.
+I just barely have any words for this recipe.
+Except that it is so freaking amazing.
+It's so delicious that it's likely to leave you speechless.

 One of my most popular recipes ever is my 3 Ingredient Fudge that I wrote back in August 2013.
 I used coconut butter in it to firm it up instead of coconut oil, since I'm not a fan of using oil in my recipes.
 I had never, ever seen a fudge recipe using coconut butter before when I posted mine.... just oils or banana, chickpeas and of course, butter/oil.
 So, I'm back with another fudge recipe.